dawson270500/bText/README.md

 ----
 Current Features:

-  - Open Files |  Open a file from command line by typing ```java -jar btext.jar <file>```
+  - Open Files | Open a file from command line by typing ```java -jar btext.jar <file>``` or use the keybind ctrl + o

-  - Save Files
+  - Save Files | The keybind to save is ctrl + s

-  - Word Warp
+  - Word Warp  | Turn it on/off in the view menu

-  - File tabs, allowing more than one file to be open at once in the same window. switch files use the "Tabs" menu
+  - File tabs, allowing more than one file to be open at once in the same window.
+Switch the file you are on in the "Tabs" menu, the selected file will look like this in there "- <file> -"

 ----
 bText is a plain text editor, written in java.
 It is open source.